Clicker Training for Birds

 5. Practice charging the clicker twice a day for about a week.
 Keep the training sessions short, say, under a minute.

-And, that’s how you associate the clicker with a positive reward!
+And, that’s how you associate the clicker with a motivating reward!

 Step 4: Teach New Behaviors